anushka19/FSJS/8-Interview-Assignments/1-HTML-Questions/10-Table/readme.md

-# Q4.
-Resume using HTML
+# Q10.
+Table

 This is a project using HTML.
-It's a simple resume using HTML
+We are using table tags.

 <br>